Understanding Flu A and the Common Cold

 Summary

 Flu A is more severe than a common cold and spreads quickly in Montreal and Laval this season.
 Look for sudden high fever, muscle aches, and fatigue to tell it apart from a cold.
 Testing is important if you have flu-like symptoms, especially if you are at high risk.
-Starting antiviral treatment within 48 hours can reduce illness severity.
+Starting assistance within 48 hours can reduce illness severity.
 Use practical steps to manage symptoms and prevent spreading the virus to others.

 Comments